djoerch/bidsconv/README.md

                         folders belong to the same subject.
 ```

 **Note:** This package was developed for the [Memory, Action, and Perception](http://www.gallivanmaplab.com/home) lab here at Queen's University, and works for us quite well.
 That said, it's not a fully-tested one-size-fits-all tool for your BIDS conversions.
-And it's definitely in it's early stages.
-So, if you run into any problems please let us know by creating an issue.
+And it's definitely in its early stages.
+So, if you run into any problems please let us know by creating an issue on Github.
 If it's *really* not working, then using `dcm2bids` directly is probably much easier!